davidmerrick/dayify/README.md

-Ever get annoyed when you subscribe to a calendar, like, say for an on-call schedule, and the events are set up to block your entire schedule?
+Ever subscribe to a calendar with multi-day events, and they're not set to be all-day events so they block your entire goddamn calendar?
+Does that annoy you?

 ![](/docs/img/screenshot.png)

-Yeah, me too.
+Well it grinds my gears.
 That's why I created this.

 It's a web service that takes a calendar url and gives you back the same calendar with the events